Updates and Fines from iGaming Ontario as Market Grows

 Quick Recap

 There were years of preparations.
-It started with an idea, developed into a law, and transformed into an entirely new marketplace for Ontario gamblers.
+It started with an idea, developed into a law, and transformed into an entirely new marketplace for online casinos in Ontario.

 All of that planning led to the 4 April launch.
 The Alcohol and Gaming Commission of Ontario (AGCO) and its subsidiary iGaming Ontario worked to award licenses ahead of said launch.
 On April 4, twelve operators virtually opened 17 igaming sites for players located in Ontario.